 This brief was written by Bernard McPherson – RN, Sexual Assault Nurse Examiner, MS in Physiology, 9 Black Belts, 13 Years Army Ranger (ret.), Self Defense Company Elite Training Member since 2014

-So the program being developed for this dissertation is not a strictly “self-defense” or martial arts program.
+This is strictly as study of self-defense or active resistance – specifically the point of using force to protect yourself.
 Awareness and pre-emptive strategies have a good place in the continuum of protective concepts.
 It is legal to walk down any dark street in the city at 2 AM, but that does not make it a good idea.
 A “self-defense” program should include such ideas as avoiding potential danger by being aware of the environment, or taking pre-emptive precautions.

 Do you have a plan for an attack that begins with a right hand punch?
 A grab of your shirt?
 A push that may imbalance you?
 The threat of a weapon?
 Many persons have planned for a flat tire or an auto accident.
 Do you have a plan for resistance and escape in case of assault?
 Most collegians do not.
 This study will develop possible responses to each of the mentioned assaults in the Discussion and Conclusion sections.